 Interstices is a project led by the artist Haythem Zakaria, consisting of three opus which follow one another for each one to complete the other and to create multiple possibilities of reflection and creation.
 Based on a multidisciplinary approach, Interstices groups together two fundamental parts : the cinematographic elements carry out the photographic component.
 The cinematography confronted with the digital photographic process obey to an experimental approach.
 While in Opus I and II humans are nowhere to be found, Opus III starts from the mythological representation of the landscape and goes back to an initial and original space- time.
 All of the opus are linked by a single framework which is the concept of the landscape.

-Arts Cabinet is collaborating with Haythem Zakaria in developing a research programme, comprised of residencies, site specific fieldwork, archival research and interviews, alongside public engagement – both in the Maghrebi region and throughout other parts of Europe and beyond.
+Arts Cabinet, research partner, is collaborating with Haythem Zakaria in developing a specific research project (Potential Archeologies), comprised of residencies, site specific fieldwork, archival research and interviews, alongside public engagement – both in the Maghrebi region and throughout other parts of Europe and beyond.

 In 2015, I was invited by the South African curator Tegan Bristow to take part in the exhibition “Post African Futures” in the Goodman Gallery and where I showed my first photography project related to the subject of “landscape”: Anamnesis.
 Based also on the Platonist concept of “reminiscence”, the work was entirely produced in the desert of the Nefta.
 That when Interstices has emerged.
 Two years later, I was back in the southern town as I started to forge a strong bond with the place.
 My intuition and my sensibility towards the landscape have matured and I was certain about what I wanted and how I wanted it.